juristr/fabiangosebrink.github.io/__output/2016-04-26-angular2-asp-net-webapi-azure-cordova-cross-platform-my-private-hackathon-part-2/2016-04-26-angular2-asp-net-webapi-azure-cordova-cross-platform-my-private-hackathon-part-2.md

 To give this whole thing a go as an exe and as an app on mobile devices I used cordova and electron with gulp as a taskrunner.

-I seperated all the files in the tasks for &#8220;electron&#8221;, &#8220;cordova&#8221; and &#8220;web&#8221;.
-In the main gulp file I am just gathering all the information and point the default task only to list all available tasks to _not- start something the developer does not know when he only types &#8220;gulp&#8221; without a specific command.
+I seperated all the files in the tasks for "electron", "cordova" and "web".
+In the main gulp file I am just gathering all the information and point the default task only to list all available tasks to _not- start something the developer does not know when he only types "gulp" without a specific command.

 <pre class="lang:js decode:true ">var buildConfig = require('./gulp.config');